mamoore1440/personal-site/src/content/finished-parts/RTH-Part-1.md

   * Humans are imperfect at viewing Reality
   * Humans have free-will
   * Humans interact with Reality based on their Subjections
+  * Humans are self aware about their existance (They know the assumption and they know they move forward in Time)
 * Reality
   * Reality does not have free-will
   * Reality changes over Time